aidanmelen/terraform-aws-security-group-v2/examples/common/README.md

 # Security Group with customer rules

-Create security group with common scenario rules (e.g. `https-from-public`, `all-from-self`, `all-to-public`, etc).
+Create security group with common scenario rules (e.g. `https-tcp-from-public`, `all-all-from-self`, `all-all-to-public`, etc).
 This is like a shortcut for managed rules that have a known source or destination.

 Data sources are used to discover existing VPC resources (VPC, default security group, s3 endpoint prefix list).